gessnerfl/rabbitmq-queue-management/README.md

 The following paragraphs describe the application specific resp. pre-defined configuration parameters.
 If more configuration e.g. authentication is needed please check the Spring Boot Documentation for more detail.

-## Brokers
+## RabbitMQ Connection setup
-The following snippet shows the configuration of a broker with its default values.
-You can configure different brokers by using different broker names.
+The following snippet shows the configuration of a RabbitMQ connection with its default values.

-    de.gessnerfl.rabbitmq.brokers.<broker_name>.hostname=                   #The hostname of the broker
-    de.gessnerfl.rabbitmq.brokers.<broker_name>.port=5672                   #AMQP Port number
+    de.gessnerfl.rabbitmq.hostname=                   #The hostname of the rabbitmq host de.gessnerfl.rabbitmq.port=5672                   #AMQP Port number
-    de.gessnerfl.rabbitmq.brokers.<broker_name>.managementPort=15672        #RabbitMQ management port number
+    de.gessnerfl.rabbitmq.managementPort=15672        #RabbitMQ management port number
-    de.gessnerfl.rabbitmq.brokers.<broker_name>.managemnetPortSecured=false #Indicator if the management interface is accessible via http (false) or https (true) de.gessnerfl.rabbitmq.brokers.<broker_name>.vhost=/                     #Virtual host of the broker
-    de.gessnerfl.rabbitmq.brokers.<broker_name>.username=guest              #Username for connection to the broker de.gessnerfl.rabbitmq.brokers.<broker_name>.password=guest              #Password for connection to the broker
+    de.gessnerfl.rabbitmq.managemnetPortSecured=false #Indicator if the management interface is accessible via http (false) or https (true) de.gessnerfl.rabbitmq.username=guest              #Username for connection to rabbitmq host de.gessnerfl.rabbitmq.password=guest              #Password for connection to rabbitmq host

 ## Web UI